About¶

 Verify backend on Verilog simulator:

-Appendix A: Getting Started: Installing LLVM and the Cpu0 example code:
+Appendix A: Getting Started: Installing LLVM and the Cpu0 Example Code:

-Details how to set up the LLVM source code, development tools, and environment setting for Mac OS X and Linux platforms.
+This section details how to set up the LLVM source code, development tools, and environment configuration for macOS and Linux platforms.

 Appendix B: Cpu0 document and test: